slint-ui/slint/README.md

 - If you see an [RFC tag](https://github.com/slint-ui/slint/labels/rfc) on an issue, feel free to chime in.
 - For contribution guidelines see [CONTRIBUTING.md](CONTRIBUTING.md).
-The dual-licensing of Slint requires the contributor to accept our CLA.

 ## Frequently Asked Questions